yupferris/nvscene-presentation/README.md

      - Started looking into SNES dev again
      - Still too hard
    - Did some C64 stuff, that was better
+     - Easier to find resources
+     - Better emulators
+     - Lots more demos to look at and get inspired by
+     - But it never really "clicked" for me, so I dropped it eventually
    - Back to SNES, not much progress
      - Got a scrolling background and some joypad input
      - Hardly anything useful
      - I did start to see how helper libraries etc might work
-     - Still didn't really have the organizational skills necessary to do anything big
+     - Didn't really have the organizational skills necessary to do anything big
+   - Dropped that stuff for awhile; did some other things
    - Back to C64 again
      - Made a couple test demos, nothing very good
      - One of the big problems in workflow was data processing
      - Writing code wasn't a problem, but converting images etc to the platform's native formats was a pain and usually involved lots of separate tools
+       - Most of which were either really buggy or written by me
+         - (mostly both)
        - They tended to add lots of extra steps to the build process
        - Would've been awesome if I could just pack these converters etc with my effect code, right next to where they were used